kinecosystem/kin-website-docs/docs/terms-and-concepts.md

 ## Transaction Fee

-These are the fees charged by the blockchain for each transaction by a non-whitelisted account.
+These are the fees charged by the blockchain for each [transaction](/terms-and-concepts#transaction) by a non-whitelisted account.
 By default, transactions on the Kin Blockchain are charged a minimal fee (.001 Kin).
 The minimum required fee is dictated by the blockchain and can be queried by calling the get_minimum_fee() SDK function.
 Fees on the Kin blockchain are an anti-spam feature intended to prevent malicious actors from spamming the network.
 Approved Kin apps can be “whitelisted” to exempt them or their users from paying these fees.

 ## Whitelisted Account

 A whitelisted account is an account that is added to a special list on our servers that allows it to send feeless transactions on the Kin blockchain.
 An approved Kin app can send its Developer Account public address to us, and we will whitelist it.
 Then not only will this account’s transactions be processed by the blockchain free of charge but the account will also be able to sign transactions for the app’s users to make them fee-less as well.

-## Whitelisting a Transaction
+## Whitelisting

 This is the process of signing a transaction by a whitelisted account so that there are no fees associated with the given transaction.
 Whitelisting a transaction takes place when one of your users is sending a payment to either another user (p2p) or to the app itself (paying for digital content).

 Whitelisting a transaction happens on the server using one of our backend SDKs after the transaction has already been built on the client and sent to the server.

-The flow of whitelisting a transaction:

-Build transaction on the client -> Send signed raw representation of transaction (generated by the client) to server to be whitelisted ->  Use the server SDK combined with your operational account’s private seed to sign (whitelist) the transaction using the whitelistTransaction API -> Return generated raw transaction as a string to client device -> Send whitelisted transaction to blockchain from the client.

 You can read more about the full flow of this process in Sending a Transaction.